xnhp0320/prefix_lookup_mc/README.md

 	Please fix the Makefile the compile options: -msse4.* acorrding to your own machine configuration.

-	*USE_MM will ultize the page coloring technique and huge page to optimize the lookup performance. you need to turn on the huge page features before using it. check the mm.* for details.
+	*USE_MM will ultize the page coloring technique and huge page to optimize the lookup performance. you need to turn on the huge page on your server before using it. check the mm.cc for details.